Spencer Torkelson Player Props: Tigers vs. White Sox

-On Sunday, Spencer Torkelson (.383 on-base percentage in past 10 games, 72 points above season-long percentage) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 1:40 PM ET.
+On Friday, Spencer Torkelson (.435 on-base percentage in past 10 games, 116 points above season-long percentage) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
+First pitch is at 8:10 PM ET.

-In his most recent game, he went 1-for-4 with a double and an RBI against the White Sox.
+In his last game, he strung together two hits (going 2-for-4) against the Rangers.

 Spencer Torkelson Game Info & Props vs. the White Sox